karan23620/M1_Application_Calculator/4_TestPlan/Readme.md

 # Test Plan
   In this module we are going to discuss about two tests plan which are given below-
- A. Basic Operational Test Case
+ - Basic Operational Test Case
- B. Functionality Test Case
+ - Functionality Test Case
-## 1. Basic Operational Test Cases
+## Basic Operational Test Cases
    |   ID   |                         Description 	                                | Status |
    |--------|-----------------------------------------------------------------------|--------|
    | BOTC_1 | Check the calculator is working properly or not.                      |  Yes   |